 Massachusetts

-Massachusetts has agreements with Connecticut, Rhode Island, West Virginia, Nebraska, Iowa, Tennessee, Mississippi, Colorado, Georgia, Pennsylvania, and New Mexico.
+Massachusetts has agreements with Connecticut, Rhode Island, West Virginia, Nebraska, Iowa, Tennessee, Mississippi, Colorado, Georgia, Pennsylvania, and New Mexico (Massachusetts Board of Registration).
+Limited reciprocity is also available for professionals in Maine, New Hampshire, New York, and Oklahoma with certain requirements:

-- New Hampshire: Agents must apply for an educational waiver and complete the MA state portion of the exam
+- New Hampshire: Agents must apply for an educational waiver and complete the Massachusetts state portion of the exam

-- New York and Oklahoma: Must be licensed for two years to receive complete reciprocity.
-Others must apply for an education waiver but are still required to take the entire exam.
+- New York and Oklahoma: Must be licensed for two years to receive reciprocity.
+Others must apply for an education waiver but are still required to take the full exam

 Minnesota

-Minnesota has reciprocity with Colorado, Iowa, Nebraska, North Dakota, Oklahoma, and South Dakota.
-If you’re licensed in a reciprocal state, you’re required to take these steps:
+Minnesota has reciprocity with Colorado, Iowa, Nebraska, North Dakota, Oklahoma, and South Dakota (Minnesota Department of Commerce).
+Requirements as of 2026:

 - Have your license application submitted by a Minnesota-licensed primary broker